Rowing0914/WebSocket_python/README.md

 ## Introduction
-This is experimental implementation of WebSocket in Python.
+This is an experimental implementation of WebSocket in Python.

 ## Version
 Python: 3.6